PhongBuiMinh/Docker/README.md

 2. DOCKER HOST (PC)
 	- docker daemon (api) -> images + containers
-3. REGISTRY / HUB (storage of static images)
+3. REGISTRY / HUB (storage of static images) registry (store docker images on a remote server) vs volume (store pesistent data for container on the host filesystem)

+In the Docker Restaurant Analogy:
+Chef = Docker Daemon The one doing all the work behind the scenes.
+Recipe = Docker Image Instructions for how to make a specific dish (container).
+Meal = Docker Container The final product, made from the recipe.
+Pantry = Docker Volume A place to store ingredients (data) that the chef can use again and again—even after the meal is finished.

 ## DOCKER HUB